docstomarkdown/docstomarkdown.github.io/src/content/post/combine-multiple-word-documents-into-one.md

 In this article, I'll explain two primary approaches for merging Word documents:

 - Utilizing Microsoft Word's built-in insert feature
-- Using the third party add-on: Merge Docs Pro.
+- Using the third party add-on: Merge Docs Pro

 Each method offers distinct advantages and potential drawbacks, catering to different needs and preferences.
 By understanding the strengths and limitations of these approaches, you can make an informed decision on the best tool to simplify your document management tasks.